River Tubing in the Georgia Mountains

 Enjoy a 3-hour float on the Toccoa River from the start at Tammen Park to the finish at Curtis Switch.
-Includes tube, paddle, and shuttle service back to start point.
-Add a raft for your cooler for only $10.
+Rentals include tube, paddle, and shuttle service back to the start point.
 Choose daily or weekly rentals of kayaks, paddleboards, inflatable docks, coolers, and waterproof Bluetooth speakers!

+No dogs or glass containers are allowed.
 Military and First Responders receive a 5% discount on rentals.
-No dogs are allowed.
-No glass containers allowed.

 The Paddle Zone Contact Info